 - More sag: High frequency, low to medium magnitude bumps.

-- Less sag: Tarmac; smooth trail; jumps; drops.
+- Less sag: High frequency, medium to high magnitude bumps; tarmac; smooth trail; jumps; drops.

 Bike set up: